How to Choose Health Insurance in 6 Steps

 Most people choose a middle-of-the-road plan that balances the cost of insurance with its coverage for medical expenses.

 • If you expect to need expensive medical care, it's usually worth it to pay more for a better health insurance plan.
 This means you'll pay less at the doctor and have a lower cap on your medical spending.
-For example, if you need surgery or are having a baby, paying for a plan with better coverage will save you money overall.
+For example, if you need surgery or are having a baby, paying for a plan with better coverage will likely save you money overall.

 • If you're young and healthy, or you don't need much medical care, it's usually a better deal to get a cheaper health insurance plan.
 These plans still cover the main medical services, but you'll pay a larger portion of your medical costs.
 This will save you money in a typical year.
-And if you get really sick, you'll still have the benefits of health insurance such as a cap on your medical expenses.
+And if you get really sick, you'll still have the benefits of health insurance, such as a cap on your medical expenses.

 Comparing coverage on the health insurance marketplace

-On HealthCare.gov or a state marketplace, coverage levels are grouped into different levels called metal tiers.
+On HealthCare.gov or a state marketplace, coverage options are grouped into different levels called metal tiers.
 This can make it easier to choose a health insurance plan because you can tell roughly how much coverage each plan has.

 Bronze